A view of the city with the College buildings in the foreground

 The Certificate in Chicago Studies

-The College's interdisciplinary Certificate in Chicago Studies recognizes students who have meaningfully integrated their academic inquiry with positive, impactful engagement in Chicago across their years in the College.
-The certificate is available to students in any field of study; the specific path to fulfillment of its requirements is unique to each student, and may include discipline-based, academic study of the city; pre-professional experience in one or more Chicago institutions; deep engagement with a particular community; and social change and advocacy work.
-Students interested in earning the certificate receive one-on-one advising and support from Chicago Studies' team.
+The College's interdisciplinary Certificate in Chicago Studies recognizes students who have meaningfully integrated academic inquiry with direct learning from Chicagoans of all walks of life.
+The Certificate is available to students in any field of study, and may be completed at any point in one's College career; the specific path to and timing of its completion is unique to each student.
+Certificate requirements may be filled by a range of experiences, including discipline-based academic study of the city; pre-professional experience with Chicago institutions; deep engagement in a particular community; and/or social change and advocacy work.
+Students interested in earning the certificate receive one-on-one advising and support from Chicago Studies.

 Requirements